ocaoimh/da-ce-case-study/README.md

 <br/>

-**Lesson 3.8: Multi-class classification & Classification models is part of the unit 3 and it happening on Friday of week 3.**
+**Lesson 3.8: Multi-class classification & Classification models is part of Unit 3 and takes place on Friday of Week 3.**

 <br/>